 Topical antibiotics are used primarily to prevent infection of superficial wounds on the skin.
-Often, a cut, abrasion, or burn will be cleansed, a topical antibiotic applied, and a dressing affixed to the affected area.
+Often, a cut, abrasion, or burn will be cleansed, a topical preparation applied, and a dressing affixed to the affected area.
 This is considered prophylactic, or preventative, treatment.
-At times, topical antibiotics may be used on surgical incision sites to prevent infection.
+At times, antibiotic creams or ointments may be used on surgical incision sites to prevent infection.
 Untreated wounds may become overrun with bacteria, causing swelling, redness, and pain.

 Available in creams, ointments, powders, or sprays, topical antibiotics are provided in a variety of strengths.
 Over-the-counter products include bacitracin, neomycin, mupirocin, and polymixin B. Some contain multiple antibiotics to fight a broad spectrum of bacteria.
 A prescription is usually required for stronger medications used to treat more severe infections.

-Other than surgical sites and accidental skin lacerations, topical antibiotics are sometimes used to treat skin infections, such as impetigo.
+Other than surgical sites and accidental skin lacerations, antibiotic creams are sometimes used to treat skin infections, such as impetigo.
 Only skin conditions caused by bacteria are improved by the use of an antibiotic formula.
 Viral or allergic skin reactions are unaffected by these drugs.